context-space/context-space/web/content/blogs/Beyond-Integrations.md

 MCP provides a standardized way for AI agents to:

-* Read and write to memory
+- Read and write to memory
-* Query for relevant context
+- Query for relevant context
-* Fetch data from third-party sources
+- Fetch data from third-party sources
-* Structure and compress inputs for model compatibility

-Think of MCP as the equivalent of **HTTP for context** — a protocol that separates model logic from memory, perception, and integration.
+- Structure and compress inputs for model compatibility Think of MCP as the equivalent of **HTTP for context**.
+In other words, a protocol that separates model logic from memory, perception, and integration.

 ### 2. **Service Integrations** — The Context Graph in Action

 Context lives in tools: GitHub, Slack, Notion, Airtable, Figma, Zoom, Stripe, HubSpot, and beyond.
 Real-world AI agents can’t function without:

-* OAuth-secured access to data
+- OAuth-secured access to data
-* Structured operations across services
+- Structured operations across services
-* Normalized representations of user activity
+- Normalized representations of user activity

-That’s why **Context Space** ships with over **14+ service integrations** out of the box — with clean APIs, secure authentication, and production-ready pipelines.
+That’s why **Context Space** ships with over 14+ service integrations out of the box, with clean APIs, secure authentication, and production-ready pipelines.

 ## The Four Pillars of Context Engineering